Home Gym Design Tips

-While a public gym is the most ideal option for some, most would prefer to work out in the comfort of their own home.
-People can achieve results and reach their goals in both settings, but there are some benefits to home gyms that you can’t find in a public gym.
+While a public gym is the most ideal option for some, others would prefer to work out in the comfort of their own home.
+People can achieve results and reach their goals in both settings, but there are some benefits to home gyms that you can’t find in a public setting.

 - Hygiene – Whether we want to acknowledge it or not, gyms are crawling with germs everywhere you turn.
 Equipment covered in strangers’ sweat, locker rooms filled with their sweaty gym bags, floors covered in ick from the bottoms of peoples’ shoes, the list goes on.
 Potentially one of the biggest benefits to a home gym is being able to completely control the cleanliness of the space and equipment.

 - No Excuses – Sometimes the hardest hurdle to get over on a fitness journey, especially during a Chicago winter (Can you say Polar Vortex of 2019?), is simply getting yourself to the gym.
 No room for laziness or excuses, though, when the gym is in already in your home!